-Ever wonder how the casino you visit decides on what comps to give you?
-It all comes down to the relationship that casino comps and Average Daily Theoretical have.
+Maximizing the value and benefits you receive from casinos is important.
+Ever wonder how the casino you visit decides what comps to give you?
+It all comes down to Casino Comps and Average Daily Theoretical.

-When I first started gambling, my bankroll was small and I played often.
+When I first started gambling, my bankroll was small, and I played often.
 I thought that if I went to the local casino and played a little more often, the casino would see me as a loyal customer and raise the quality of my comps, such as free play.
-I would say to myself, “How could they depend on that player that appears once a year instead of me?
+I would ask myself, “How could they depend on that player that appears once a year instead of me?
 After all, – they have me for life if they played their cards right.”
-Alas, my comps continued to be menial – I call them “minion’s comps.”
+But, alas, my comps continued to be menial – I called them “minion comps.”

 Casino Rewards and Average Daily Theoretical

-My thoughts of how casino rewards players with comps was wrong.
-Further research led me to understanding Average Daily Theoretical.
-Average Daily Theoretical, or ADT, is the average amount that a gambler losses per day for gambling activity.
-It is usually expressed in absolute terms, such as dollars.
+My thoughts about how casino rewards players with comps were wrong.
+Further research led me to understand Average Daily Theoretical.
+Average Daily Theoretical, or ADT, is the average amount gamblers lose daily, usually expressed in absolute terms, such as dollars.
 It’s your value to the casino, based on your average daily play – NOT the number of appearances at the casino.

-Your Average Daily Theoretical is the amount a casino assumes your play is worth to them.
-A positive Theoretical is an assumed loss to the the player.
-A casino typically comps players based on their actual worth and the actual worth the game is to the casino.
+Your Average Daily Theoretical is the amount a casino assumes your play is worth.
+A positive Theoretical is an assumed loss to the player.
+A casino typically comps players based on their actual worth and the game’s worth to the casino.

 An “ADT” Example

 A casino assigns each game a theoretical house advantage.
-Let’s say you play a certain game with a Theoretical of 5%.
-Assuming a player’s coin-in is $10,000, a casino would then limit total comps to some fraction (less than one) of the theoretical $500 the player is assumed to lose.
-If the player had the same coin-in on a game with 1% Theoretical, the comps would have been limited to some fraction of $100.
+For example, let’s say you play a particular game with a Theoretical of 5%.
+Assuming a player’s coin-in is $10,000, a casino would limit total comps to some fraction (less than one) of the theoretical $500 the player is assumed to lose.
+If the player had the same coin-in on a 1% theoretical game, the comps would be limited to some fraction of $100.

-To make it simple, basically it’s based on your play in one day.
-A long play in a casino’s day raises your “comp-ability” and playing a little lowers it.
-Play your bankroll over fewer visits and see better mailers – spread out the same amount of money over more visits, less time each visit, the offers decrease.
+Your daily play establishes your ADT.
+An extended play in a casino’s day raises your “comp-ability,” and playing a little lowers it.
+Play your bankroll over fewer visits and see better mailers – spread out the same amount of money over more visits, less time each visit, and the offers decrease.

 It’s not just about time.
 Lowering your play per hand to play longer won’t increase comps.
-The casino wants two things from your play – time & money.
-Raise one or both (preferably) will raise your value to the casino, thus raising your worth to the casino.
+The casino wants two things from your play, time & money.
+Raising one or both (preferably) will raise your value to the casino, thus raising your worth.

-So, if you visit often and put through $50 each time, don’t expect great offers.
-Make fewer visits putting though the same amount in a month and you will find your offers increase.
+So, if you visit often and play $50 each time, don’t expect great offers.
+Instead, make fewer visits putting through the same amount in a month, and your offers will increase.

-No Rewards Card, Casino Comps and Average Theoretical
+No Rewards Card?
+Sure – Casino Comps and Average Theoretical

 A Word of Caution